MrGrappleMan/Fynelium-LX/README.md

 YOU have chosen to do this modification.
 Save all your work and make any backups.
 Leaving your device idle when the main procedure starts is recommended.

-You will be asked a series of generic questions.
-Respond to them accoringly.
+You will be asked a questions for installing programs asper your needs, so respond to them accoringly.

 # Get started